HoBeZwe/SphericalScattering.jl/docs/src/dipoles.md

 ---
 ## Scattered Field

 The scattered field computation is a generalization of the analysis in [[1, pp. 374ff]](@ref refs).
-For the magnetic ring current [duality relations](@ref dualityRelations) are employed.
+For the magnetic dipole [duality relations](@ref dualityRelations) are employed.

+!!! tip
+    For the scattered field computation the orientation of the dipole is restricted: the dipole has to be perpendicular to the surface of the sphere.

+    This can be achieved, e.g., by defining the orientation first
+    ```julia
+    orientation = normalize(SVector(0.0,1.0,1.0))
+    ```
+    and then setting the position as a multiple of the orientaion:
+    ```julia
+    position = 2.0 * orientation
+    ```

 !!! note
-    Orientation and location of the dipole are restricted for the scattered field computation!

-The dipole has to be oriented such that it is normal to the sphere surface and located outside of the sphere.

-!!! warning
-    So far the dipole is assumed to be along the ``z``-axis!
-This is planned to be generalized.
+    Internal details of the computations: Following [[1, pp. 347ff]](@ref refs) the dipoles are initially assumed to be aligned with the ``z``-axis.
+Arbitrary positions and orientations (forming a valid pair) are obtained via [rotations](@ref rotationDetails).

 #### API